 What Is A/B Testing?

 Of course, the obvious place to start is by defining what an A/B test is.
 A/B tests are now a standard tool for data scientists.
 When you browse on Netflix or Amazon, there’s a good chance you’re part of one or more experiments.

 An A/B test (also known as bucket testing or split testing) is the simplest kind of online controlled experiment.
 A/B tests set up a randomized allocation of visitors to two variants and compare the Conversion Rate, Clickthrough Rate, Revenue per Visitor, or a different Overall Evaluation Criterion (OEC), and see which one performs more successfully.

-For example, to establish whether showing more recommendations to shoppers will result in a higher Revenue per Visitor you might want to show some of your visitors two recommendation widgets — and three to the rest.
+For example, to establish whether showing more recommendations to shoppers will result in a higher Revenue per Visitor (RPV), you might want to show some of your visitors two recommendation widgets — while showing three to the rest.

 By virtue of random assignment, this randomized control allows you to test for causal relationships and help establish whether the shifts in metrics are caused by changes.
 In fact, researchers use the same approach of Randomized Controlled Trials to determine treatment in medicine.

 But What Are Random Assignments?

 You’ve probably heard many times that Randomized Controlled Trials are considered the best way for seeking truth.
 They’re generally regarded as the gold standard because they deliver the highest level of evidence.

 Importantly, by virtue of randomization or random assignment, A/B tests are extremely powerful tools to establish causality in experimental research.
 But what exactly is a random assignment?